Conjugations of regular and irregular Italian verbs.

 Read more

-Bastare is a regular verb.
+Stare is an irregular verb.
 It is intransitive.
 It conjugates with the verb essere.
-Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past […]
+Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present).
+Indicativo Presente […]

 Read more

-Abitare is a regular verb.
-It is transitive.
+Sapere is an irregular verb.
+It can be transitive or intransitive.
 It conjugates with the verb avere.
 Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present).
-Indicativo Presente io abito […]
+Indicativo Presente […]

 Read more